Learning Sparse Graphon Mean Field Games: CONCLUSION

 In this paper we have introduced LPGMFGs which enable the scalable, mathematically sound analysis of otherwise intractable MARL problems on large sparse graphs.
 We rigorously derived existence and convergence guarantees for LPGMFGs and provided learning schemes to find equilibria algorithmically where we adapted the OMD learning algorithm to the setting of LPGMFGs.
 Beyond that, we demonstrated the benefits of our approach empirically on different examples and showed that the practical results match the theory.
+As for the societal impact we foresee from our work, we believe that while our techniques remain very general, they could in the future lead to an analysis of self-interested agents on real graphs such as from social networks.
+This could find application e.g. in control strategies for future pandemics, or other interventions.
 Future work could extend our model in numerous ways such as considering continuous time, action, and state spaces or adding noise terms.
 A challenging task could also be to find similar learning concepts for ultra-sparse graphs where the degrees remain constant as the number of agents becomes large.
 For applications, it would be interesting to use LPGMFGs to solve real-world problems that occur in various research fields.
 In general, we hope that our work contributes to the MARL literature and inspires future work on scalable learning methods on sparse graphs.